The Definition of Risk Assessment

 Policy Administration System

-What you Need to Know About Insurance Policy Admin Systems (PAS)
+What You Need to Know About Insurance Policy Admin Systems (PAS)

 A Policy Administration System (PAS) can automate various steps of the policy life cycle, improving efficiency and reducing manual intervention.